n4rk/Mental-Health-Platform/README.md

 # Contributors

- >  Special Thanks to this team of contributors who have did their best to craft this solution :
+ >  Special Thanks to this team of contributors who have done their best to craft this solution :

 <table>
   <tr>